 Directed By: James Mangold

 Ford v.
-Ferarri is riveting — a thrilling film with an exceptional cast, and a gripping plot that doesn’t cater to my normal interests, but I thoroughly enjoyed it nonetheless.
+Ferarri is a riveting Oscar nominee — a thrilling film with an exceptional cast, and a gripping plot that doesn’t cater to my normal interests, but I thoroughly enjoyed it nonetheless.
 The last few moments especially were aces.
 It’s a film that starts off understandably slow but its details paint a lovely picture of love and friendship amidst the race car shenanigans.
 And it’s those moments of humanity I was personally able to appreciate most along with the exquisite chemistry between Christian Bale, Caitriona Balfe, and Matt Damon.
 To be frank, you could put these actors in any genre of a film together and I’d enjoy it entirely because it was that good.